Analysis | Miles Taylor’s very serious allegations against Trump, explained

-It was the latest in a series of troubling allegations from Taylor, but they have largely been overshadowed by Mary Trump’s tell-all book, the coronavirus pandemic, and the Democratic and Republican conventions.
+It was the latest in a series of troubling allegations from Taylor, but they have largely been overshadowed by Mary Trump’s tell-all book, the coronavirus pandemic, and the Democratic and Republican national conventions.

 What Taylor is saying in any other context, though, would be major news.
 In some ways, it’s a reflection of how desensitized we’ve become to such allegations — often from people like him who served the president himself — in the Trump era.